bellingcat/tiktok-hashtag-analysis/README.md

 - The `-p` flag specifies that posts, not videos, will be downloaded

 ### Video downloading
-Running the `run_downloader.py` script with the following options will scrape trending videos containing the hashtags `#london`, `#paris`, or `#newyork`:
+Running the `run_downloader.py` script with the following options will scrape trending videos containing the hashtag `#london`:
 ` python3 run_downloader.py -t london -v`

 - The `-t` flag allows a space-separated list of hashtags to be specified as a command line argument
 - The `-v` flag specifies that videos, not posts, will be downloaded

-Note that video downloading is a time and data rate consuming task, as a result we strongly recommend using one hashtag at a time when using the `-v` flag to avoid complications.
+Note that video downloading is a time and data rate consuming task, as a result we recommend using one hashtag at a time when using the `-v` flag to avoid complications.

 ## Analyzing results
 ### Top n hashtag occurrences